 Mendocino College, with the use of the SLO Assessment form, tracks the mode of delivery (Face-to-Face or Online) and location of courses offered (Ukiah, Lake, Willits and the Coast).
-(IB6\14).
 Current disaggregation of SLO assessment data is based on these two variables.
-As mentioned previously, the assessment of course level SLOs occurs via use of the SLO Assessment Form (IB6\15), which includes a rating of student learning and reflective component for actions taken by faculty.
-With the pilot of eLumen in the Fall 2019 semester (IB6\16), the SLO Assessment Form will be replaced by eLumen by Spring 2020 semester; allowing for a more robust tracking of student learning outcome assessment and ability to disaggregate assessment data by various student demographics and instructional modalities.
+As mentioned previously, the assessment of course level SLOs occurs via use of the SLO Assessment Form (IB6_13), which includes a rating of student learning and reflective component for actions taken by faculty.
+With the pilot of eLumen in the Fall 2019 semester (IB6_14), the SLO Assessment Form will be replaced by eLumen by Spring 2020 semester;

+(IB6_14), the SLO Assessment Form will be replaced by eLumen by Spring 2020 semester; allowing for a more robust tracking of student learning outcome assessment and ability to disaggregate assessment data by various student demographics and instructional modalities.

 The District meets the Standard.
 Mendocino College meets this standard as it disaggregates key performance data by race and ethnicity, location, age, gender as well as other indicators, to properly assess student achievement and learning outcomes, while mitigating disproportionate impact with resource allocation and training.
 Mendocino College holds equity as the foundation of its planning endeavors that then influence resource allocation.
 The implementation of eLumen will allow for further disaggregation of student learning outcomes.
-By the time of the peer review visit, the College will be prepared to present the team with results of the Fall 2019 semester pilot of eLumen assessments a timeline, and feedback is solicited from constituency groups (IB7\02), approved by the committee and receives various readings prior to going to the Board of Trustees.
-This ongoing process is tracked through the President/Superintendent's office by the executive assistant to the S/P (IB7\03).
+By the time of the peer review visit, the College will be prepared to present the team with results of the Fall 2019 semester pilot of eLumen assessments a timeline, and feedback is solicited from constituency groups (IB7_02), approved by the committee and receives various readings prior to going to the Board of Trustees.
+This ongoing process is tracked through the President/Superintendent's office by the executive assistant to the S/P (IB7_03).